UNCW-Randall-Library/UNCW-Randall-Library/rguides.md

 These guides are meant to take you step by step on how to use R to analyze your data.
 Each module provides example code that shows you how to run functions relevant to your analysis.
 The data sets used in these modules are linked below, feel free to download the data sets and follow along on your own computer.

 Click the Binder icon for an interactive version of these guides!
+(Note: it may take up to 5 minutes for the application to load)